-Starting on August 17, 2020, Island Energy’s Solar System Installation Rebate Program was discontinued.
-Island Energy will no longer provide cash rebates to new solar PV system installations.
+Starting on August 17, 2020, Island Energy’s Solar Incentive Program has been discontinued as Island Energy satisfied its statutory requirements to SB1.
+Island Energy no longer provides cash rebate to new solar PV system installations.

 - Obtain a Solar PV Rebate Application Form and a Service Interconnection Agreement either online at www.islandenergy.com/solar-incentive-application, or print out a hard copy.